Western Carpathian offensive: Final phase

 By the end of January, the troops of the 4th Ukrainian Front reached the German defensive lines on the river Soła east of the line Żywiec - Jablonka - Liptovský Hrádok - Liptovský Mikuláš.
 The advance of the 4th Ukrainian Front was stopped west of Strumień, Żywiec and Jablonka, east of Liptovský Hrádok and Liptovský Mikuláš.
 The heavily defended town of Bielsko-Biała was captured by the 1st Guards Army and the 38th Army.
 The 2nd Ukrainian Front continued the fighting until mid-March and reached the Hron River.

 Losses and consequences

-The Red Army crushed 17 divisions and 1 brigade of the Axis powers, making 137,000 prisoners, according to its own not always verifiable sources.
+The Red Army crushed 17 divisions and 1 brigade of the Axis powers, taking 137,000 prisoners, according to its own not always verifiable sources.
 In addition, it destroyed or captured 2,300 guns, 320 tanks and 65 aircraft, also according to its own data.
 Large parts of Slovakia and the southern areas of Poland were liberated from the German occupiers.
 The Red Army puts its own casualties at 78,988 (including 16,337 dead and 62,651 wounded).
 The Romanian 1st and 4th army lost 12,000 soldiers (2,500 dead) and the 1st Czechoslovak Corps 970 men (260 dead).
 In addition, 359 tanks, 753 guns and 94 aircraft are said to have been lost on the Soviet side.
 Germany lost control of the Slovak Ore Mountains, and their strategic resources.